eypacha/pixelrealms/README.md

 Core Mechanics
 - Terrain: Heights are produced by `midpointDisplacement2D`.
 The canvas is painted from the generated heightmap using the current `seed` and `worldOffset`.
 Height ranges map to water / sand / land / mountain colors.
 - Seed & tiles: Changing the `seed` or shifting `worldOffset` yields different world regions deterministically.
 The UI exposes a `Seed` input and a `Random` button for quick experimentation.
-- POIs: Each tile (world chunk) deterministically spawns POIs (e.g., castles).
+- POIs: Each tile (world chunk) deterministically spawns POIs (e.g., Wizards, Dark Knights).
 Approaching a POI marks it as discovered and immediately awards its loot (coins and sometimes a potion).
 - Encounters: After each valid movement, the player runs a probabilistic check (`ENCOUNTER_RATE`, default 0.1) that may trigger a combat encounter.

 Player & Stats